gio-dot/Washing-Machine-Sonoff-Pow-R2-Esphome/README.md

 Lines 48-167: washing phases; phases detection can be optimized changing power thresholds and delay filters.

 ESPHome `total_daily_energy` isn't retained through Sonoff power cycles.
-For this reason and also to store washing machine consumptin hystorical data i used an utility meter in Home assistant Configuration feeding it with `total_daily_energy` sensor from Sonoff POW.
+For this reason and also to store washing machine consumption hystorical data, i used an utility meter in Home assistant Configuration feeding it with `total_daily_energy` sensor from Sonoff POW.